Fun Orange County Parks

 9 Spring Break Family Activities Away from the Crowds

-#1 Explore on a secret spy mission.
+#1 Explore on a mission.

-You can also do activities similar to Junior Rangers at places like Muth Interpretive Center (closed Mondays) and the scavenger hunt at Mary’s Trail at Nix Nature Center.
+You can do activities similar to Junior Rangers at places like Muth Interpretive Center (closed Mondays) and the scavenger hunt at Mary's Trail at Nix Nature Center.

 The Antelope Valley Poppy Preserve is a state park with a Junior Ranger program.